 I’ve been a baseball fan since I was a kid growing up in the Chicago suburbs.
 My first exposure to the Midwest League, and Minor League Baseball in general, came in the form of the Kane County Cougars, who began playing in Geneva, Ill., in 1991.

 I’m a writer by trade, with 14 years of newspaper experience on my resume.
 During the summer of 2011, I traveled the Midwest League and attended games at all 16 ballparks.
-I went to 64 games, including the entire Midwest League Championship Series and three other playoff games.
-This blog served as a chronicle of my journey.
+I went to 64 games, including the entire Midwest League Championship Series.
+This blog began as a chronicle of my journey; now it serves as the top fan source of MWL news, notes and photos as I continue to travel throughout the league and write about its past and present.

-I’m currently writing a book about the ballparks and the teams that play in them.
-When it is finished and available, I will post details on this blog.
-In the meantime, I continue to travel throughout the entire league, posting photos and stories here, hoping you will consider this website your No. 1 destination for Midwest League news beyond the team-affiliated sites.
+I’m also working on a book about the Midwest League ballparks and the teams that play in them.
+When it is finished and available, I will post details on this website.